-Swissbau 2020 to be extended to include building automation, energy in buildings, light and lighting technology and building security
+Swissbau 2020 to be extended to include building automation, electrical engineering, energy in buildings, light and lighting technology and building security

 Publiziert am 02.04.2019 von Isabelle Fol